-IFS Therapist in Menlo Park
+IFS Therapist

 For professionals who have it together on the outside and are exhausted on the inside

-You Can See the Pattern But You Can't Stop It
+You Can See the Pattern But You Can't Stop

 Part of you wants to open up, and another part won't let you.
 You can know you're overreacting and still not be able to stop.
 You can be completely logical about a situation and still feel overtaken by something that doesn't respond to logic.
-It's like there are different versions of you pulling in different directions, and you're caught in the middle while nothing actually changes.
+It's like there are different versions of you pulling in different directions, and you're caught in the middle while nothing changes.

 Maybe it shows up as the inner critic that won't let you rest, even when you've done everything right.
 Maybe it's the part that shuts down in the middle of an important conversation, even though you promised yourself this time would be different.
 Or the part that keeps you up at night replaying something that happened ten years ago.
-The usual advice, to just think differently, try harder, or let it go, hasn't worked because it was never designed to reach the part of you that's actually driving all of this.
+The usual advice, to just think differently, try harder, or let it go, hasn't worked because it was never designed to reach the part of you that's driving all of this.

-Why IFS
+Why IFS Therapy

 IFS sees the mind as made up of different parts, each with its own perspective and its own job.
 Managers keep your daily life under control.
 Firefighters react when the pressure breaks through: the impulse to numb out, snap at someone, or shut down completely.
 And exiles carry the original pain, the young feelings that the whole system is organized to keep you from having to feel.
 When we get curious about these parts rather than fighting them, they start to relax on their own.
-And when they do, you get access to a grounded, steady version of yourself that can actually lead.
+And when they do, you get access to a grounded, steady version of yourself that can lead.

 Why Me